 8. Rewards are Motivating.
 Whether it’s a Cafe Viennese at your local java stand, a Netflix episode you’ve been resisting or an hour at the gym, tell yourself that the pleasure point is waiting once you get that task checked off and done.

 9. Limit Time on Social Networks.
-Facebook, Instagram, Twitter, Youtube — These are major time-drainers.
+Facebook, Instagram, Twitter, Youtube — major procrastination monsters.
 Use them as a reward once specific tasks are done and definitely turn notifications off your devices.

 10. Give Yourself a Break.
 Remember that this is a process with its own rewards and consider small steps a victory.
 Keep a journal of goals and intentions for the day, and at night, take note of what worked and what didn’t.

 Contact us at Dissertation Complete Coaching to find out how we can help you deal with the obstacles holding you back from completing your writing project.
 Completion is within reach!